-After review from the Commission for Independent Education, Florida Department of Education, it has been determined that the educational activities of the College in the state do not require licensure at this time.
-Please direct any complaints to the California Bureau for Private Postsecondary Education (BPPE).
-Please see the Formal Complaints to Regulatory Agencies section above for details on how to file a complaint with BPPE.
+After review from the Commission for Independent Education, Florida Department of Education, it has been determined that the distance education programs offered and educational activities of the College in the state do not require licensure at this time as they do not meet the definition of "operating in the state" as set by state statue.
+If a postsecondary institution is not licensed by the Commission, the agency directs students to file a complaint with the applicable state regulator of postsecondary education where the institution is located (BPPE) as well as to the institution's accrediting agency.